 As stated in Note 3, on February 1, 2007, the Company granted 418,440 units of RSUs in exchange for Wisepal's unvested stock option where each unit of RSU represents two ordinary share of the Company.
 127,283 RSUs (represents 254,566 ordinary shares) grant vested immediately on the acquisition date and a subsequent 10%, 33% and 27% of the RSU grant will vest on each of September 30, 2007, 2008 and 2009, respectively, subject to certain forfeiture events.
 Vested portion of the RSUs grant was included in the purchase cost of Wisepal while the unvested portion is treated as post-combination compensation expense.
 The value of the unvested portion of the RSUs grant amounted to \$945 thousand which was determined based on the market price of the Company's ordinary shares on the acquisition date.
 Such post-combination compensation expense is amortized to compensation expense on a straight-line basis over the requisite service period.
-The Company recognized compensation expenses of \$94 thousand in 2007, which was recorded as research and development expenses in the acquisition of Wisepal during the period indicated is as follows:
+The Company recognized compensation expenses of \$94 thousand in 2007, which was recorded as research and development expenses in the accompanying consolidated statements of income.
+RSUs activity issued in connection with the acquisition of Wisepal during the period indicated is as follows:

 Number of Underlying Shares for RSUs Weighted Average Grant Date Fair Value

-Balance at January 1, 2007 Granted - 418,440 \$ - 7.064
+Balance at January 1, 2007 - \$ -

+Granted 418,440 7.064

 Vested (165,114) 7.064

 Forfeited (200,760) 7.064

 Balance at December 31, 2007 52,566 7.064

 Forfeited (52,566) 7.064

 Balance at December 31, 2008 -